deniderveni/RagNIROC/README.md

+# RagNIROC: A new-age, ML interpolator for the Near Infrared spectrum -- based on [MIOLNIR](https://github.com/deniderveni/MIOLNIR)

-# MIOLNIR: Modelling and Interpolation across Observed Luminosities in the Near Infra Red
-MIOLNIR utilises an interpolation method that has stringent limitations on its choice of stars.
+MIOLNIR: Modelling and Interpolation across Observed Luminosities in the Near Infra Red MIOLNIR utilised an interpolation method that has stringent limitations on its choice of stars.
 In other words, they must be worthy.

-WIP.
-Run test.py to get an SSP
+It was a custom, simplistic Radial Basis Function (RBF) interpolator - it was also my first ever full Python project!
+Built alongside Christopher Wilson (see MIOLNIR)

+Meanwhile, RagNIROC uses a formal RBF interpolator to optimise fitting hyperparameters for nearby stellar spectra, with greater elegance and modularity.
+It also begins to use regression techniques to create spectral models which, once I have greater confidence in its ability, will be saved and used in its finality to predict stellar spectra.

+This repository is a WIP.
+It is fully functional but currently contains relics from MIOLNIR.
+Over time, I will develop this into a formal, stand-alone package.
+For now, it serves as a proof-of-concept for the methodology.

+## Usage

+Run `run.py` to:
+- Create a Stellar Population
+-

-test.py sets inital values for all the variables.
+`run.py` sets initial values for all the variables where necessary.
 It then runs the following programs:
-  - stpars - This code calculates the Teff, logg and Z components of several stars along an isochrone.
-Currently, the only isochrone in use is Padova age 10Gyr
+  - **Old code** `stpars()` - This code calculates the Teff, logg and Z components of several stars along an isochrone.
+Currently, the only isochrone in use is Padova age 10Gyr, but outputs exist for all types.
-  - interpall - This creates interpolated spectra for all the stars contained in the stpars output file
+  - `interpall()` - This creates interpolated spectra for all the stars contained in the stpars output files, using an RBF Interpolation scheme.
-  - SSP_model - This combines all the spectra together to create an SSP.
+  - **Old code** `SSP_model()` - This combines all the spectra together to create an SSP.

+There is also `SuitabilityPlots.py`:
+  - This creates a set of plots based on the fitting parameters from `interpall()`.

 :shipit: